T-Goon/3041-Lab-1/README.md

 ## Step-by-Step Tutorial

-**Step 0:** Fork this repository (Help [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) so that you have a copy of if in your Github account.
+**Step 0:** Fork this repository ([Help](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)) so that you have a copy of if in your Github account.

 **Step 1:** Clone your lab1 repository so that you have a local copy on your computer